env3d-lessons/python-thinkcspy-chapter-04/README.md

 Try experimenting with different prompts and temperature values to get a feel for how Python programs can interact with LLMs.

+NOTE: The first time you run the chat function, it'll need to download the LLM so it takes some time.
+You'll also noticed that the chat function takes time to complete since the LLM is running on a CPU.
+In real life, LLMs run on GPUs that are extremely powerful but also very expensive.

 ## Your Task

 As a professional programmer, one of your responsibilities is to **evaluate** how an LLM behaves under different conditions.
 This assignment asks you to create a program that systematically collects and prints responses from the LLM so that you can compare how it behaves at different temperature settings.